-Not even a near-assassination could keep Roosevelt from the pulpit.
+Not even a near-assassination could keep the Bull Moose from the pulpit.

 We live in a world where pundits purport that a bout of pneumonia — or even the sniffles — may make one unsuited to lead a country.
 Imagine what these pundits might say had they been around a little over a hundred years ago, when presidential hopeful Teddy Roosevelt gave a speech with a bullet lodged in his chest.

 The date was October 14, 1912, and Teddy Roosevelt was feeling a little rough around the edges: His third-term campaign travels had worn him out, and left his throat a bit sore.
 Little did he know, his day was about to get worse.

 That evening, Roosevelt headed to Milwaukee’s Kilpatrick Hotel for a dinner hosted by one of his supporters.
 Once he finished his meal, Roosevelt began making his way to the Milwaukee Auditorium, where he was to give a speech.
 And then a shot rang out.

 Standing under five feet away, a man named John Schrank fired at the ex-president — and had someone in the crowd not bumped Schrank at just the right moment, the Bavaria-born shooter likely would have killed Roosevelt.

 Instead, the bullet from Schrank’s .38 revolver headed right for the chest pocket of Roosevelt’s suit.
 Slowed by the folded, 50-page speech and eyeglasses case in said pocket, the bullet entered Roosevelt’s chest with less than fatal force.